brianglass/anastasis/files/akathist.md

 A Composition of Joseph the Hymnographer

 <span style="color:red">The Acrostic, without the Irmi, is:</span>
-Vessel of joy, to you alone Â‘Hail!Â’ belongs.
+Vessel of joy, to you alone ‘Hail!’ belongs.

 <span style="color:red">Ode 1.
 Tone 4.
 Irmos.</span>